-After filing an Informal Response on July 8, 2020, Claimant has demonstrated a pattern of non-engagement with the claims process.
+After filing her proof of claim in March 2019, Claimant has demonstrated a pattern of non-engagement with the claims process.
 Claimant has failed to take meaningful actions to advance the Claim despite multiple opportunities to do so.
-Claimant failed to respond to the Motion to Estimate filed on September 23, 2023, which sought to value the claim at \$0.00.
-This non-responsiveness continued when Claimant failed to respond to the Trustee Letter, which was delivered on January 3, 2025.
+Claimant failed to meaningfully respond to the Motion to Allow and Classify, which sought to value the claim at \$2,500.00.
+This non-responsiveness continued when Claimant failed to respond to the Trustee Letter, which was delivered on January 6, 2025.
 Most recently, Claimant did not respond to the Notice of Hearing or submit any additional information in support of the Claim.
 Finally, Claimant did not appear at the scheduled Merits Hearing.

-This delay is problematic because the burden of proof rests with Claimant, who alone possesses the necessary supporting documents.
-Without Claimant's participation and submission of supporting documentation, neither the Trustee nor the Court can properly evaluate the validity of her Claim.
+This delay is problematic because the burden of proof rests with Claimant.
+Without Claimant's participation, neither the Trustee nor the Court can properly evaluate the validity of her Claim.
 The persistent non-responsiveness spanning multiple notices and communications, demonstrates that Claimant has effectively abandoned the prosecution of her Claim.
 In the context of these multiple failures, the Court finds that the duration of Claimant's non-engagement is substantial and weighs in favor of expunging the Claim.